akhealth/EIS-Modernization/sow/search.md

 The Contractor shall provide the following services:

--   Contractor shall review existing research artifacts and conduct additional user research in order to determine user needs, define and test usability of solutions, and provide interfaces/data views that are most useful.
+-   Contractor shall review existing research artifacts and conduct additional user research in order to determine user needs in order to provide interfaces/data views that are most useful.

+-   Contractor shall conduct usability testing and gather feedback from DPA workers on an ongoing basis as solutions are explored and software is delivered, and incorporate feedback.

 -   Contractor shall ensure that DPA field staff can search for needed information using a variety of search inputs, individually and in combination.